abhaysp95/battery-status/README.md

 ![caffeine](sshots/caffiene_like.png)

-Give a keybind to this script, and toggle the caffiene feature
+Give a key-binding to this script, and toggle the caffeine feature

 Also, I don't like my computer turn its screen off every 5 minute, so I have give this script to `.xprofile`